GoldinGuy/CollegeCompendium/README.md

 ### We Complement Your CS Journey By Cataloging Resources Across Topics & Experience Levels

-College Compendium serves a single purpose: we help you find your next computer science resource or curriculum.
-Regardless of where you are in your journey, we've compiled a catalog of CS course resources that are relevant to your skill-level, time-commitment, and learning style.
-With hundreds of classes (and growing), you will never hit a dead end.
+College Compendium serves a single purpose: we help you find your next computer science resource or curriculum to audit.
+Regardless of where you are in your self-guided learning journey, we've compiled CS course resources that are relevant to your skill-level, time-commitment, and preferred learning style so you'll never hit a dead end.

 [View The Official College Compendium Site](https://collegecompendium.org)

 ## Development setup

-Simply clone the repository, then run
+Simply clone this repository, then run

 ```
 npm install
 ```

-To test the app, run
+To test the site, run

 ```
 npm start